Confeitaria is a dynamic Brazilian publisher

 How did you get all of the different writers, artists and others involved with Confeitaria?

-In the beginning, we started with a small group of friends and friends of friends.
-First, I invited my dear friend Flávia Stefani Resende, who is also a very sharp writer, and together we started to think about all the different people we knew and admired in some way, people who would like to write or draw about different things, with different styles, backgrounds and interests.
-Then Thiago Thomé joined us as the art editor and the project continued to evolve.
-I love that we (authors and illustrators of Confeitaria) are completely different as individuals and yet have managed to come this far together.
+We started with a small group of friends (and friends of friends), starting with my dear friend Flávia Stefani Resende, who now lives in San Francisco (she is writing her first novel in English).
+Later, Thiago Thomé joined us as the art editor and the project continued to evolve.
+I am happy that we (authors and illustrators) have different backgrounds and interests and yet have managed to come this far together.

 I am curious to hear your thoughts on the independent literature and arts scene in Brazil right now, especially in Sao Paulo.